2025-26 Political Science Internship Info sessions

 How many students will you take?
 When will I find out if I got in?
 When will I find out my placement?

-• We will contact students who have been accepted within one week of the departmental interview (early May) and you will receive notice of your placement match by late June/early July.
+We will contact students who have been accepted shortly after the departmental interview (early May) and you will receive notice of your placement match by late June/early July.

 Can I do this without a car?